gharbiislam/finsweet/README.md

 # Finsweet – Blog Website

-A  and responsive blog platform built with **React.js**, designed to deliver an elegant reading experience with clean UI, smooth navigation, and reusable components.
+A  responsive blog website built with **React.js**, designed to deliver an elegant reading experience with clean UI, smooth navigation, and reusable components.

 ## 🚀 Features
 - 📱 Responsive Design – Works seamlessly on desktop, tablet, and mobile.